mvoe/mvoe/README.md

 ## Hi there 👋

-I'm a student with a passion for development in all directions — from low-level systems to high-level applications.
+I'm a IT student with a passion for development in all directions — from low-level systems to high-level applications.

 - 🦀 Especially into **Rust**
 - 💻 Always curious about new technologies